instantsearch/instantsearch-googlemaps/README.md

 ## Features

 - display your objects on a [Google Map](https://developers.google.com/maps/documentation/javascript/)
-- refine search on zoom or drag
+- refine search on zoom or drag as an option

 ![Demo of the instantsearchGoogleMaps widget][demo]